This one-bowl buttermilk Banana Bread with Chocolate Chips is the best banana bread you’ll ever make!

 In case you don’t have buttermilk on hand it’s easy to make a substitution:

-- The ratio: 1 Tablespoon of white vinegar or lemon juice to every 1 cup of regular milk.
+- The ratio: 1 Tablespoon of white vinegar, cider vinegar, or lemon juice to every 1 cup of regular whole milk.

-One of the great things about this buttermilk banana bread is that you can use up bananas that have passed their prime.
-In fact, the bread is actually better with overripe bananas because they mash perfectly and have a deeper flavor.
+- SPOTTY, RIPE, BROWN BANANAS: One of the great things about buttermilk banana bread is that you can use up bananas that have passed their prime.
+In fact, the bread is better with overripe spotty bananas because they mash perfectly and have a deep sweet banana flavor.

 - Test for doneness by inserting a skewer in the center of the bread.
-If the skewer comes back clean the bread is cooked
+If the skewer comes back clean the bread is cooked.
+If you have an instant-read thermometer the bread should have an internal temperature between 200-205℉.

-- Let the bread rest for about 30 minutes before removing it from the pan to let it cool completely
+- Let the bread rest for 30 minutes before removing it from the pan to let it cool completely.

-- Most “quick bread” will crack on the top during baking, which is OK!
+- Most “quick breads” will crack on the top during baking, which is OK!

-All “quick breads” are perfect for minis.
+- All “quick breads” are perfect for mini loaf pans.
 The only adjustment you will need to make is the baking time.

-I use a pan that is 6 small loaves and the baking time is about 35 minutes.
+- We used a pan that makes 6 small loaves and the baking time is 30-35 minutes.

 - Cool the bread completely